MajMcCloud/TelegramBotFramework/README.md

 #### IStateMachine

-Is the basic StateMachine interface, it has two methods `SaveFormStates(SaveStatesEventArgs e)` and `StateContainerLoadFormStates()`, nothing fancy, just simple calls.
+Is the basic StateMachine interface, it has two methods `SaveFormStates(SaveStatesEventArgs e)` and `LoadFormStates()`, nothing fancy, just simple calls.
 Implement both methods with your own serialization process.

 ```csharp